Pawan83shashi/Hello-World-Maven-DockerContainer/README.md

-# maven-project
+# Maven-project Docker

-Simple Maven Project
+Maven Project testing Hello world using jenkins as CI & CD and deployed webapp.war file on docker container to run the application on tomcat server.